tact-lang/tact-template/README.md

 If you renamed `contract.tact` to something else, you need to update `tact.config.json` correspondingly.
 For more information , see [Tact Documentation](https://docs.tact-lang.org/language/guides/config)
 ## Testing

+Example of contract tests are in `contract.spec.ts`.
+For more information about testing, see [Tact Documentation](https://docs.tact-lang.org/language/guides/debug)

 To add new test files to contract you should create `*.spec.ts` files similar to template's one and they would be automatically included in testing.

 ## Licence